ccmeyers/ccmeyers.github.io/source/_posts/2015-12-03-dont-fence-me-in-how-to-use-gulp-with-shopify-and-timber-to-gain-control-of-your-front-end.markdown

 `npm install --save-dev gulp gulp-watch gulp-shopify-upload` That's going to install both <a href="https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md" target="_blank">gulp</a>, <a href="https://www.npmjs.com/package/gulp-watch" target="_blank"></a>, and <a href="https://github.com/mikenorthorp/gulp-shopify-upload" target="_blank">gulp-shopify-upload</a>

-Go into your Shopify admin panel and create a <a href="http://docs.shopify.com/api/authentication/creating-a-private-app" target="_blank">private app</a>.
 Create a file called `config.json` in your root and put your Shopify API credentials in there.
 It should look something like this (but obviously with all your credentials):

 config.json
 ```json